Poddyman0/Poddyman0.github.io/moviedata/README.md

-## Moive Data
+Moive Data Description:

-Movie data project built using HTML, Javascript and CSS.
-The data persists in local storage.
-It uses the file reader api to read and store a movie image which can be uploaded when adding a new movie using a form.
-I have defined logic to sort by number or text.
-Therefore I have provided ascending and descending sort functionality by year, title and rating.
-I have used a utility function to help with code readability and development speed, when creating dom elements.
-This site uses frequently uses dom manipulation toshow or hide elements when navigating around.
+The project called "Movie Data" has been created using HTML, Javascript, and CSS, and the movie data is stored locally.
+The file reader API is used to read and store a movie image, which can be uploaded using a form when adding a new movie.
+To sort the movies, the code includes logic to sort by numbers or text, providing ascending and descending order functionality for year, title, and rating.
+A utility function has been implemented to improve the readability of the code and speed up development when creating DOM elements.
+The website heavily relies on DOM manipulation to show or hide elements when navigating around.